 - Prospective majors and minors

 - Declared majors and minors

-- First-year student advising program

-- o Internship selection, coordination and supervision

-- Students undertaking Senior Inquiry projects

 - Career and vocational decisions

-- o Graduate studies
+- Graduate studies

-- o Admissions recruitment events and meeting with visiting students and families

 Candidates should articulate their advising philosophy in their case-making statements for their pre-tenure and tenure reviews and provide evidence of how this philosophy is implemented to effectively mentor students during their years at Augustana.
 Such evidence could include an advising syllabus or examples of advising meeting notes.